 Bali is Indonesia’s top tourist destination.
 Every year, people come here to relax, spend their holidays, have fun with friends or loved ones and they return, feeling rejuvenated and ready to come back.
 Bali tourism isn’t just about beachside resorts though.
 There are many places you must visit in Bali and you would need to organise your time accordingly so that you don’t miss out on top places to visit in Bali.
 Bali’s reputation as a beachside destination however precedes everything else and many come packed with more beachwear than anything else, intending to spend as much time on beaches such as Kuta and Jimbaran.
 The lesser known regions of Bali towards the East and north are perfect for diving and there’s a lot of ecological diversity to enjoy here.Before you embark on Bali trip, check out the list of some of the places to visit in Bali.
 Here’s a list of some tourist places in Bali.

 Tanah Lot is one of the most iconic places to visit in Bali.
 This temple, located on the coast, has an ancient Hindu temple on a clifftop.
 The setting makes it unique and scenic at the same time.
+Do witness this stunning sight with our Bali Packages.
 With waves crashing against it continuously for centuries, the cliff had eroded until there were specific preservation efforts taken to ensure that Tanah Lot did not completely disappear.
 During high tide, visitors are unable to cross and view the rock base but during low tide, it’s possible.
 Do note that people are not allowed to enter the temple grounds, but the views make up for it entirely.

 Verdant rice fields are aplenty in Ubud while the terraced rice fields of Tegallalang offer a breath taking scene.
 Inhale the fresh, crisp air as you look across the stunning green views.
 Nearby, there are small villages, particularly Padukui village where Balinese craftsmen create some splendid work in sculpture and wood carving.
 You can pick up some excellent souvenirs here, although do be wary of pushy vendors.